 Student Name: Date: Student E-Mail Address: Student Phone Number: Describe your disability.
-What accommodations are you requesting?
-(Be specific) • Coordinator at Charles & Sue's School of Hair Design to consider this ocumentation provided in connection with this request and, only as they • nentation of my eligibility/accommodation, to consult with other educational, • ng such information as he/she/they deem(s) relevant for consultation.
-I consent to the designated administrator discuss. ing this request and all evaluations and assessments pertinent to my disability with any diagnosing/evaluating profess ionals.
+What accommodations are you requesting? ?
+(Be specific) I authorize and request the campus Section 50 04 Coordinator at Charles & Sue's School of Hair Design to consider this request for accommodations and copies of all documentation provided in connection with this request and, only as they · lementation of my eligibility/accommodation, to consult with other educational, medical, or psychological professionals, disclo sing such information as he/she/they deem(s) relevant for consultation.
+I ssing this request and all evaluations and assessments pertinent to my disability with any diagnosing/evaluating profe ssionals.
 Requesting Student's Signature: Date: